 Of course, sales managers can't show favoritism.
 If you give one salesperson a personal SPIF, you may have to do it for everyone.

 You should also double-check there's enough budget before you agree to anything.
 Nothing will destroy a rep's faith in you faster than a broken promise.

 I usually try to avoid purely monetary prizes.
-To understand why, let’s suppose you give the winner of your first sales contest a $500 check.
-He deposits the check, maybe treats himself to a nice dinner or a new shirt -- but the glow of winning fades relatively quickly.
+To understand why, let's suppose you give the winner of your first sales contest a $500 check.
+They deposit the check, maybe buys a nice dinner or a new shirt -- but the glow of winning fades relatively quickly.

 Now imagine you give the winner of your second contest a flat screen TV.
-Every time she has people over, they’ll say, “Sweet TV -- where’d you get that?”
+Every time they have people over, they'll say, "Sweet TV -- where'd you get that?"